Raspberry Angel Food Cake [Video]

 - 1 tablespoon lemon juice more if needed

-Preheat the oven to 350 degrees F.
+- Preheat the oven to 350 degrees F.

-Spray a bundt pan (I used a silicone one) with cooking spray VERY, VERY light and set aside.
+- Spray a bundt pan (I used a silicone one) with cooking spray VERY, VERY light and set aside.

-Add the egg whites to the bowl of a stand mixer fitted with the whisk attachment and beat on medium speed until frothy, then add in the cream of tartar and vanilla bean seeds.
-Beat on medium-high speed until soft peaks form.
+- Add the egg whites to the bowl of a stand mixer fitted with the whisk attachment and beat on medium speed until frothy, then add in the cream of tartar and vanilla bean seeds.
+Beat at medium-high speed until soft peaks form.
 Gradually add in the remaining sugar a few tablespoons at a time and beat until incorporated.

-Using a spatula, manually and slowly fold in the flour mixture in three additions by turning over the egg whites consistently until the flour is fully incorporated.
+- Using a spatula, manually and slowly fold in the flour mixture in three additions by turning over the egg whites consistently until the flour is fully incorporated.

-Spoon half the batter into the prepared pan, evenly distribute the raspberries and top with the remaining batter, level off the top with a spatula.
+- Spoon half the batter into the prepared pan, evenly distribute the raspberries, and top with the remaining batter, level off the top with a spatula.

-In a small bowl combine all the ingredients and mix until well combines, the mixture must be glossy with no lumps, with a thick consistency, but still pourable.
-If the mixture is too think add 1 teaspoon of lemon juice.
+- In a small bowl combine all the ingredients and mix until well combines, the mixture must be glossy with no lumps, with a thick consistency, but still pourable.
+If the mixture is too thin add 1 teaspoon of lemon juice.
 Pour the mixture over the cooled cake and let it stand for 15 minutes for it to settle.

-Serve and enjoy!
+- Serve and enjoy!